mattjpoland/swimming-agent/CELERY_SETUP.md

 - **Active Hours (8 PM - 11 PM ET)**: Polls every 30 seconds during booking window
 - **Quiet Hours (all other times)**: Polls every 30 minutes to minimize Redis requests

 This configuration is optimized for the 9 PM ET booking window when the swimming facility releases new appointment slots.
+At 9 PM on day X, the system can book appointments for day X+8 (configured via `MAC_BOOKING_DAYS_AHEAD`).

 ### Important Note on Celery Beat